 The University of Virginia has compiled this Student Safety Guide which lists numerous resources that the University and community make available to help keep students safe.
 It is important that you talk to your student about the increased responsibility for personal safety that she or he will assume while living in Charlottesville.

 Once on Grounds, students are required to participated in their residence hall's orientation.
-This orientation session includes a presentation by the Office of Safety and Emergency Preparedness and the University Police Department.
-Throughout the year, several university departments including the Office of Safety and Emergency Preparedness, the Vice President for Student Affairs, and the Chief of Police will communicate with your student regarding safety measures and alerts.
+Throughout the year, several university departments, including UVA Emergency Management, will communicate with your student regarding safety measures and alerts.

 The University uses multiple means to communicate emergency hazards that pose imminent danger: